 Communion offerings were also called fellowship offerings.
-Whereas commitment offerings expressed one's dedication to God and cleansing offerings were offered to obtain forgiveness, communion offerings were about fellowship - fellowship with God and with man.
-Communion offerings were offered to express thanksgiving, to perform a vow, or simply as a freewill offering.
-If you wanted to show God that you were grateful for a blessing then you would come to the Temple and offer a communion offering.
+Whereas commitment offerings expressed a person's dedication to God and cleansing offerings were offered to obtain forgiveness, communion offerings were about fellowship with God and with other people.
+Communion offerings were given to express thanksgiving, perform a vow, or simply as a freewill offering.
+If you wanted to show God that you were grateful for a blessing then you could go to the temple and offer a communion offering.

-When a burnt offering was offered, the entire animal was consumed in the fire.
-Communion offerings, though, were quite different.
-While a small portion of the animal was still burned, a large part of it was given to the priests to eat and the rest was eaten by the family who offered it.
-This meant that part of the animal was offered as a sacrifice and the rest became a meal.
+When a burnt offering was offered the entire animal was consumed in the fire.
+Communion offerings were different.
+While a small portion of the animal was burned, a large part of it was given to the priests to eat and the rest was eaten by the family who offered it.
+This meant part of the animal was offered as a sacrifice and the rest became a meal.
 In the Middle East meals held a special significance.
-Having dinner with someone meant that you were ending hostilities with them.
+Having dinner with someone in the ancient world meant that you were ending hostilities with them.
 It made the person you were dining with your friend and it demonstrated unity.

-As a side-note, the Jews did not usually eat their animals because they were too valuable.
-Eating a dinner of meat (which, of course, you would do when you offered a peace offering) would have been a special occasion.
+As a side-note, the Jews didn't usually eat their animals because they were too valuable.
+Eating a dinner of meat (which you would do when you offered a peace offering) would have been a special occasion.

 The only communion offering was the peace offering.
 Compared to other types of sacrifices, the regulations governing peace offerings were very relaxed.
 Other offerings required a male animal, but with peace offerings a female animal was acceptable.
-Other offerings required a perfect animal, but with peace offerings you were allowed to sacrifice animals that had blemishes.
+Other offerings required a perfect animal, but with peace offerings you were allowed to sacrifice animals which had blemishes.